 Why was the University of Paris divided?

 The French Sorbonne University – is one of the oldest and most prestigious institutions of higher education in the entire ancient world.
-Today, training at the Sorbonne is very popular.
+Today, training at the Sorbonne is top-rated.
 The university produces top-notch specialists in dozens of different specialties.

-In 1970, the University of Paris was divided into thirteen different universities because they wanted each division to be run by different individuals to maximize output and performance.
+In 1970, the University of Paris was divided into thirteen different universities because they wanted each division to be run by other individuals to maximize output and performance.

 The origins of the first in France and throughout Europe higher education institutions date back to the early 13th century.